 If an entity's interim financial report is in compliance with IAS 34, that fact shall be disclosed.
 An interim financial report shall not be described as complying with IFRSs unless it complies with all the requirements of IFRSs.

-New standards and amendments The following new standards, amendments and interpretations are effective for the first time in these financial statements but none have had a material effect on the Group and so have not been discussed in detail:
+New standards and amendments The following new amendment is effective for the first time in these financial statements but did not have a material effect on the Group and so has not been discussed in detail: